-- you okay?"
-"You look really upset."
-"How can I help?" - 2.
-Distract: Do something to create a distraction that discontinues the harmful behavior.
+- 2. Distract: Do something to create a distraction that discontinues the harmful behavior.
 For example: Spill a drink, ask for directions, tell the abuser their car is being towed. - 3.
 Delegate: Ask for help and delegate the intervention to someone else.